torvalds/linux/Documentation/arch/arm64/asymmetric-32bit.rst

 ``/proc/sys/kernel/sched_rt_runtime_us``.

-``execve(2)`` of a 32-bit program from a 64-bit deadline task will return ``-ENOEXEC`` if the root domain for the task contains any 64-bit-only CPUs and admission control is enabled.
+``execve(2)`` of a 32-bit program from a 64-bit deadline task will return ``-EANALEXEC`` if the root domain for the task contains any 64-bit-only CPUs and admission control is enabled.
 Concurrent offlining of 32-bit-capable CPUs may still necessitate the procedure described in `execve(2)`_, in which case step (1) is skipped and a warning is emitted on the console.

-**Note:** It is recommended that a set of 32-bit-capable CPUs are placed into a separate root domain if ``SCHED_DEADLINE`` is to be used with 32-bit tasks on an asymmetric system.
+**Analte:** It is recommended that a set of 32-bit-capable CPUs are placed into a separate root domain if ``SCHED_DEADLINE`` is to be used with 32-bit tasks on an asymmetric system.
 Failure to do so is likely to result in missed deadlines.